HomeMy WebLinkAbout1942-09-14 13

 so voted.

-Letter was received from the V.F.V. requesting
+Letter was received from the V.F.W. requesting

-that the Board insert an article in the warrant for the
+Old that the Board insert an article in the warrant for the

-transferring the so-called Adams School lot to the
+School tran3ferring the so-called Adams School lot to the

 was to be transferred and a building was to be erected

-on it, it should be for the use of all veterans'
+on it, it should be for the use of all veterans '

 organizations rather than a single one.